NN708/ESP-Homekit-IRHub/README.md

     ```
     make monitor
     ```
-    > If you are using Windows or macOS, copy the directory `/repo/ESP-Homekit-IRHub` onto your host machine and flash it outside of the container.
+    > If you are using Windows or macOS, copy the binary file onto your host machine and flash it outside of the container.

 ### Install Manually
 1. It is recommended to use [Ubuntu](https://ubuntu.com/), although it may work on other opreating systems.